kec21/Interactive-Art-II/20230320_finalproject.md

 - hook up and experiment with buttons
 - design vinyl button covers
 - design bitmapped images for print out that are compatible with the micro printer

+I also want to see if I can get the sequin LEDs working before review for the growth coat.